aneeshikmat/formCompleteRatio/README.md

 ## Usage
 To use this widjet you need to add this code to your view:
 ```
+/* you need to add needed field in you model to calclate ratio, In our example these field in Signup() model */
+public $formRatioField = [
+        'id', 'name', 'email', 'phone', 'street'....etc
+    ];

 <?= FormCompleteRatio::widget([
     'mainModel'         => new Signup(),
 ])?>